 Because health physicists manage use of radiation and help minimize unnecessary exposures, placing the discipline in engineering or nuclear fields seems logical.
-However, there are several other academic departments where health physics can be found, including medical, environmental and chemistry, so tracking enrollments and degrees awarded can be challenging.
+However, there are several other academic departments where health physics can be found, including medical, environmental and chemical, so tracking enrollments and degrees awarded can be challenging.

 In 1966, 29 academic programs reported more than 125 total degrees awarded in health physics compared to approximately 150 degrees awarded by 22 academic programs in 2015.
 While these numbers are comparable, there has been significant volatility in the number of degrees awarded over 50 years.
 It reached its peak at 400 in 1975 before falling back to around 130 in 2001.
 The number of master’s degrees has outpaced undergraduate degrees in all but three of the years tracked; and doctoral degrees declined steadily from 1975 to their lowest point in 2011 before tripling in 2015.